SamirTalwar/monospacedmonologues.com/posts/2016-02-25--docker-part-four--repeating-yourself.md

     What is Docker? | Opensource.com
     Containers everywhere!
 Getting started with Docker • The Register

-Often, we set this to `--help` or something useful so that starting a container with no arguments prints some useful output.
-In this case, though, I just felt like providing a default, and what better than Docker itself?
+Often, we set this to the command to be run in the container by default—like `irb` for the `ruby` image.
+However, if we set an entry point, the two are concatenated, just as when providing a command to `docker run`.
+In these cases, we usually set the command to `--help` or something useful so that starting a container with no arguments prints some useful output.
+This time, though, I just felt like providing a default, and what better than Docker itself?

 [Dockerfile reference]: https://docs.docker.com/engine/reference/builder/